 Location: Lund, Sweden

-A women’s health company, Gedea Biotech is developing an antibiotic-free treatment for bacterial vaginosis, a common vaginal infection.
-The drug targets the vaginal microbiome by restoring the acidity in the vagina to healthy levels, preventing recurrences of the infection.
-In March last year, Gedea’s treatment had cured 18 out of 22 patients in a clinical trial.
-This paved the way for a larger clinical trial in 150 patients, which started in late 2020.
-Topline results are expected in late 2021.
+Gedea Biotech is developing an antibiotic-free treatment for bacterial vaginosis, a common vaginal infection.
+The drug targets the vaginal microbiome by restoring the acidity in the vagina to healthy levels, preventing the infection from recurring.
+During the Covid-19 pandemic, the company saw a drop in the recruitment for its ongoing 150-patient clinical trial that was originally expected to yield results in 2021.

 Location: Copenhagen, Denmark